Oil rises on U.S. crude stocks fall, OPEC comments on U.S. shale growth

 “The oil market has been suffering from fatigue in the last week or so.
 The major symptom is lack of direction that can be caused by shortage of developments.
 It ... usually reacts well to adrenalin shots”.

-Additional reporting by Florence Tan and Aaron Sheldrick; Editing by Dale Hudson and Mark Potter
+Additional reporting by Florence Tan and Aaron Sheldrick; Editing by Dale Hudson/Mark Potter/Jane Merriman